Michaelgwei86/kubernetes/Kubernetes/README.md

 ## PODS:
   ======

-- The aim is to deploy application as conatiners running on a set of machines.
+- The aim is to deploy applications as containers running on a set of machines.
 - Containers do not run directly on the node but on Pods.
 - Pod is the single instance of an application and the smallest object in k8s/.
-- If the user base increases, you can scale additional pods on the node and of the node runs out of starage, you can spin up new nodes and assign new pods of thesame or diff containers to it.
+- If the user base increases, you can scale additional pods on the node, and if the node runs out of storage, you can spin up new nodes and assign new pods of the same or diff containers to it.
-- Two containers of thesame kind can not run in thesame pod.
+- Two containers of the same kind can not run in the same pod.
-- There are multicontainer pods which are helper containers running a process for the pod. they both live and die at thesame time. they can refer to each other using localhost.
+- There are multi-container pods which are helper containers running a process for the pod. they both live and die at the same time. they can refer to each other using localhost.
 ```bash
 kubectl run nginx --image nginx
 ```
-it create a pod call nginx and also pulls the image nginx from a public docker repo
+it creates a pod call nginx and also pulls the image nginx from a public docker repo

 apiVersion: # this is the version of the k8s API, it is mandatory Pod: v1 , service: v1
 #replicaSet: apps/v1 , Deployment: apps/v1.
 It is also a string value
-kind: # this refers to the type of object to be created such as Pod, ReplicaSet, Deployment etc string
+kind: # This refers to the type of object to be created such as Pod, ReplicaSet, Deployment, etc string
-metadata: # this is data about the object such as name, labels.
-Metadat is a dictionary, it is indented
+metadata: # This is data about the object such as name and labels.
+Metadata is a dictionary, it is indented
    name: myapp #
-   labels: # it is a dictionary and can take anykind of key-value pair such as
+   labels: # it is a dictionary and can take any kind of key-value pair such as
       app: myapp # It is a string
       type: front-end
 note: you can only add name and labels under metadata or specification from k8s